Software Help

 Koinly CSV Import Walkthrough (Exchange by Exchange, 2026)

 Koinly CSV import failing or showing errors?
-A step-by-step walkthrough to export from your exchange and import a clean CSV into Koinly without breaking cost basis.
+A step-by-step walkthrough to export from your exchange and import a clean CSV without breaking cost basis.

 Count On Sheep | Step by step Koinly CSV import walkthrough